Hands on: Hands on: Samsung Galaxy Fold review

 Our first impressions of the Samsung Galaxy Fold are positive.
 The folding mechanism feels secure, the large 7.3-inch display looks great, and the fact that you can fold it in half and stick it in your pocket (just about) is certainly cool.

 It's not without its more controversial points though – it's big and heavy, and there's a noticeable crease in the screen when the device is unfolded.
-However, rather more alarmingly a number of review units handed out to media have developed faults with the main display, and Samsung has promised to "thoroughly inspect" the troublesome handsets.
+However, rather more alarmingly a number of review units handed out to media have developed faults with the main display.

+Samsung has "thoroughly inspected" the troublesome handsets and it says there's a plan to fix the problems, but it's also delayed the release of the handset and cancelled a large number of pre-orders.

-Read on to find out what we made of the Samsung Galaxy Fold…
+All is not well for one of the year's most exciting smartphones.
+Read on to find out what we made of the Samsung Galaxy Fold before things started to go wrong…

 Samsung Galaxy Fold release date and price

-The official Samsung Galaxy Fold release date was April 26 in the US, while in the UK and Europe pre-orders were expected to open on April 26, with the device available from May 3.
+The official Samsung Galaxy Fold release date was supposed to be April 26 in the US, with UK and Europeon pre-orders opening the same day and the device being available in the region from May 3.

-However, Samsung officially confirmed it would push the launch back in order to fix issues causing malfunctioning displays.
+However, Samsung officially confirmed on April 22 it would push the Galaxy Fold release back in order to fix issues causing malfunctioning displays.
 The company stated they would announce a release date "in the coming weeks."

 While Samsung has not made an official statement on the revised Samsung Galaxy Fold release date, it appears it's been pushed back until at least July.